 Lilies are hardy, easy-to-grow bulbs that steal the show wherever they are planted.
 Other perennials just can’t compete with their big blooms, amazing colors and wonderful fragrance.

 There are several types of lilies and each of them has a slightly different appearance and bloom time.
 Planting an assortment of types of lilies, will let you enjoy having these beautiful flowers in bloom all summer long.
 Shop HERE for lilies.

 When you compare two lily bulbs side by side, it’s easy to see a difference in quality.
-Lily bulbs are measured in centimeters.
+Lilies are measured in centimeters.
 A 16/18 cm bulb (shown on the right) will grow into a stronger plant with more flowers than a smaller, 14/16 bulb (on the left).
 Longfield Gardens supplies large, 16/18 cm lily bulbs so you can enjoy the biggest, brightest blooms.

-SHADE AND SUN: Lilies perform best in full sun, though they will also grow in partial shade.
+Shade and Sun: Lilies perform best in full sun, though they will also grow in partial shade.

-WHEN TO PLANT: Lily bulbs may be planted in early spring or fall.
+When to Plant: Lily bulbs may be planted in early spring or fall.
 Both planting times will give you flowers in mid to late summer.

 Lilies look best planted in groups of 3 or more bulbs, spaced 6 to 8” apart on center.